 Many of the co-brand hotel credit cards offer a free night as a yearly benefit for paying the annual fee for the card.
-For almost all cards, this night is capped and leaves out the best hotels (IHG cardholders just lost their unlimited free night with the relaunch of the IHG Rewards Club Premier card).
-You’re often left trying to decide when’s the best time to use the free night and maximize the value.
-Problem is, you never know when you’ll be able to get the max value and suffer from FOMO (Fear Of Missing Out).
+I think with all cards nowadays, this night is capped and leaves out the best hotels.
+IHG’s free night used to be good anywhere and Hilton’s free night only has a small list of excluded properties but is only good for a weekend stay.
+That means you’re often left trying to decide when’s the best time to use the free night and maximize the value.
+The problem is that you never know if the redemption you’re looking at is the best value or if you’ll be able to get a better value later on, leading to a case of FOMO (Fear Of Missing Out).
 I’ve changed to the mindset of using these free nights wherever I can.
-I don’t need many single night stays so staying for free is better than paying and I don’t want to end up wasting one at the end of the year.
+I don’t often need single night stays so staying for free is better than paying and I don’t want to end up wasting one at the end of the year.

 Here’s an example to show why only looking at the price of the hotel you’re booking might not be an accurate way to judge the value of the free night certificate.

-I recently needed to book a one night stay near Newark Airport.
-I didn’t necessarily have to be at the airport but I since have an early flight, being close would be an advantage.
+I’ll use the example of when I needed to book a one night stay near Newark Airport.
+I didn’t necessarily have to be at the airport but since I had an early flight, being close would be an advantage.

-I looked at my free nights and remembered I have a Marriott certificate that’s good at any hotel bookable for 25,000 points a night or less.
-Note: Marriott has gone to limiting the available hotels by the point value instead of category because next year they’ll have three tiers of pricing.
-That means at some hotels you may be able to use a certificate during off season and not during peak season.
+I looked at my free nights and remembered I had a Marriott certificate that was good at any hotel bookable for 25,000 points a night or less from my legacy Marriott Bonvoy Premier card.
+Note: Marriott limits a free night certificate by the points needed to book a room since they’ve shifted to having multi-tiered reward pricing.
+That means at some hotels you may be able to use a certificate during the off-season and not during peak season.

-Given the uncertainty of using this free night next year, I decided to see if I could find any Marriott hotels near Newark Airport.
+I decided to see if I could find any Marriott Bonvoy hotels near Newark Airport.

-The main Marriott hotel is right on the airport property but costs 35,000 points a night, so that was out.
-There were several Fairfield Inn, Residence Inn and Springfield Suites properties around the airport that all cost 17,500 points a night and would be options.
-Since I was looking to maximize my free night, I looked for something else.
+The main Marriott hotel is right on the airport property but costs between 30,000 to 40,000 points a night, so that was out.
+There were several Fairfield Inn, Residence Inn and Springfield Suites properties around the airport that all cost 15,000 to 20,000 points a night and were viable options.
+Since I was looking to maximize my free night, I looked for something else a little nicer.

 Maximizing Marriott Free Night Certificate

 I found the Renaissance Newark Airport.
-It currently costs 25,000 points a night so I could use my free night, and a one night stay cost $300 if I was paying cash.
+It currently costs 20,000 to 30,000 points a night so I could use my free night as long as the hotel wasn’t showing peak pricing, and a one night stay would cost $300 if I was paying cash.

 That’s a pretty good value for a credit card that costs $99 a year.
 I almost tripled my money.
 Or did I?

-I’m going to have a rental car this trip and the Renaissance charges $16 a night for parking.
-So I’m already out $16.
-Still doing good.
+Since I had a rental car and the Renaissance charged $16 a night for parking, I’m already out $16 but still doing good.

-I started to think about where I might have stayed if I didn’t have the free night certificate.
-Since I’m going back to where I grew up, I know the local hotels pretty well.
+Then I started to think about where I might have stayed if I didn’t have the free night certificate.
+Since I was going back to where I grew up, I knew the local hotels pretty well.
 Two of them were options.
-Neither is by the airport, but within a 30 minute drive.
+Neither was by the airport but within a 30-minute drive.
 I’ve stayed at both hotels before and would have no problems staying at them again.

 What if I just paid cash for another hotel instead?